Elon Musk plans to catch Super Heavy, SpaceX's most powerful rocket, rather than land it

 One day in the not-too-distant future, Elon Musk envisions blasting off from Earth and sending his next-generation Starship on its way to the moon, Mars or just the other side of the world.
-Several minutes later, the first stage booster used for liftoff makes its way back to the launch tower, where it is "caught" by a specially designed arm and readied for another launch in as soon as an hour.
+Several minutes later, the first-stage booster used for liftoff makes its way back to the launch tower, where it's "caught" by a specially designed arm and readied for another launch in as soon as an hour.

 The SpaceX chief hinted at this plan in a series of tweets Wednesday.